setrar/play-angular-cli/README.md

 ```
 ## Create webpack configuration file

-> In ther frontend directory
+> In the frontend directory

 * `copy`: `config/vendor.ts` to `src`
 ```